JoaoHenriqueBarbosa/MemBot/README.md

 Key aspects of this philosophy include:

-1. **Minimal Dependencies**: By using native APIs and implementing features from scratch, we reduce external dependencies, which can lead to a more stable and controllable codebase.
+1. **Minimal Dependencies**: By using native APIs and implementing features from scratch, I aimed to reduce reliance on external dependencies, which can lead to a more stable and controllable codebase.

 2. **Learning Opportunity**: Building components from the ground up provides a deeper understanding of how things work under the hood, which is invaluable for developers looking to enhance their skills.